muxyz/website/index.md

 Intelligence is an emergent behaviour in the universe and the creation of such a system is no different.
 </p>
 <p>
-The singularity is not something that can just be created, it must emerge.
-Google and others are attempting to develop this technology and they have the immense resources to fund that research.
+The singularity is not something that can just be manifest from nothing.
+It requires immense power, research and development, which only the likes of Google and others are capable of doing.
 </p>
 <p>
-There is an opportunity to build the next intelligent system using an emergent model.
-We can't compete with Google and others directly but if we take on a crowdsourced approach, using a network, then we have the chance of building a completely open general AI not governed by the tech incumbents.
+There is an opportunity for us to build the next system of intelligence using an emergent model.
+Taking a crowdsourced approach, we have the chance to fund the development of an open AI not governed by the incumbents.
 </p>
 </div>